What’s a Smart Form?

-This option allows you to set a form field as REQUIRED or NOT REQUIRED depending on the user’s input.
-You can also ENABLE or DISABLE form fields.
+This option allows you to set a form field as required or not required depending on the user’s input.
+You can also enable or disable form fields.
 This option can be used to conditionally set or change a field’s Content Mask.
-The Content Mask helps users enter data by ensuring a predefined format, such an international phone number, will be followed.
+The Content Mask helps users enter data by ensuring a predefined format, such as an international phone number, will be followed.

 Here are some guides related to this conditional logic option:

 - How to Make a Field Required Based on a User’s Answer